Ryuzen0x1/cs50-All/Week 1/C.md

 }
 ```

-Then build the source code using `make hello` command.
+Then compile the source code using `make hello` command.
 The extension is automatically detected in C. Run the code with this `./hello`, just like running a `bash` script

 ## Header files